 Location & Dive Site

 You’ll be diving in Thingvellir Lake, located in Thingvellir National Park.
+It’s on the South Coast, close to the Ring Road, so it’s easy to get to!
 All of the scuba diving tours meet in parking lot P5, but you’ll park a little ways down the road and walk about 5 minutes to meet your guide in the parking lot.

 The lake was formed by melting water from the Langjökull Glacier, so the water is fresh – and it’s cold!